AmitThakkar/NodeDynamoDBApp/README.md

   });
   /*
    * Deleting Table
       * When running first time remove this task as Table will not be present
-   * And it might be throw an Error.
+      * And it might be throwing an Error.
       * */
   /*tasks.push(function (callback) {
     dynamoDB.deleteTable({TableName: tableName}, function (error) {
       if (error) {